tyhho/OT-2_Protocols/README.md

 # OT-2 Protocols

 This repository contains customizable OT-2 protocols written in [OT-2 APIv2](https://docs.opentrons.com).
 These protocols are (hopefully) user-friendly to those who need more customizations than what the [Opentrons Protocol Designer](https://designer.opentrons.com/) can offer.
-They are also written with modularity in mind, and should serve as boilerplate scripts for more experienced OT-2 users who just need to tweak existing protocols for throughput process.
+They are also written with modularity in mind, and should serve as boilerplate scripts for more experienced OT-2 users who just need to tweak existing protocols for **medium** throughput process.

 ## How these protocols work